-"We are a little flock, and belong to a small nation, but we rejoice that from this nation have risen great men and benefactors to humanity.
-We are a little flock, but we rely on His word who has said: 'Fear not, little flock, it is your Father's good will to give you the kingdom.'
+Father's good will to give you the kingdom.'
 "It will be ours, if we believe in Him, follow Him, and obey His injunction, 'If thou lovest me, feed my lambs.'
-"There are times and circumstances which call upon us follow the divine and circumstances which call upon us to follow the divine prescription, 'Let your light so shine before men that they may see your good works, and glorify your Father who is in Heaven.'
+"There are times and circumstances which call upon us

+"There are times and circumstances which call upon us to follow the divine prescription, 'Let your light so shine before men that they may see your good works, and glorify your Father who is in Heaven.'
 We obey this to-day.
-The not less divine, 'Take heed that you do not your alms before men, to be seen of them,' we would take for our rule during our daily exertions for the good of the whole.

-"Sisters, who acknowledge the same Lord, let us unite in His name: let us call forth every good gift and healing

-His name; let us call forth every good gift and healing power He has given us; call them forth prayerfully, diligently to do His work more fervently than ever before. far as the sun sends his rays and the free winds blow over earth may our peaceful messages fly like doves from land to land, from city to city, undisturbed by the bitterness of strife, so that the world may know that the God of Peace and Love is more powerful than the spirit of war, and that He calls us to be Hisservants.

-"Each separately we are weak, and can do very little; but if, in the name of Christ, we unite our hands all around the earth and take it in our arms as a child, we may pray and hope that He will allow us at the end of time to come before our Heavenly Father, saying- Here we are with the children Thou hast given us.
+The not less divine, 'Take heed that yon do not your alms before men, to be seen of them,' we would take for our rule during our daily exertions for the good of the whole.
+"Sisters, who acknowledge the same Lord, let us unite in His name; let us call forth every good gift and healing power He has given us; call them forth prayerfully, dili-gently to do His work more fervently than ever before.
+As far as the sun sends his rays and the free winds blow over earth may our peaceful messages fly like doves from land to ar as the sun sends his rays and the free winds blow over earth may our peaceful messages fly like doves from land to land, from city to city, undisturbed by the bitterness of strife, so that the world may know that the God of Peace and Love is more powerful than the spirit of war, and that He calls us to be His servants.
+"Each separately we are weak, and can do very little; but if, in the name of Christ, we unite our hands all around the earth and take it in our arms as a child we may pray the earth and take it in our arms as a child, we may pray and hope that He will allow us at the end of time to come and nope that he win anow us at the children to come before our Heavenly Father, saying-' Here we are with the children Thou hast given us.'
 "We close here with the desire and entreaty that the female societies of foreign lands who wish to reach us the hand of fellowship would, before the end of this year, let us know it, by sending letters (post-free) to the Ladies' Association at Stockholm for the Care of Children, addressed to the Lady Superintendent,

 "FREDRIKA BREMER.

-"Stockholm, Midsummer-day, 1854." .
+"Stockholm, Midsummer-day, 1854."